 End of contract and annual best tariff notifications

 Broadband, TV and mobile providers want to keep their customers for as long as possible.
 One potentially shady aspect of that desire has been failing to inform customers when their contract is up.
-In actual fact, until very recently, there has been no rule or law obliging companies to do that.
+In actual fact, until relatively recently, there has been no rule or law obliging companies to do that.

-In broadband alone, there are nearly nine million UK customers paying more than they have to, many simply because they do not know their contract is up.
+In broadband alone, there are nearly nine and a half million UK customers paying more than they have to, many simply because they do not know their contract is up.
 And mobile providers have been caught continuing to charge customers the hire-purchase amount for the handset they own long after they have paid off the handset.
 Let's take a look at how things are changing.

 What is an end-of-contract notification (ECN)?